Professorsurf/Project-2/readme.md

 - [ ]Node.JS
 - [ ]CSS/Bootstrap

-TO USE THIS PROGRAM RUN:
-nmp install
-npm i sequelize pg
+*** TO USE THIS PROGRAM RUN:*** nmp install npm i sequelize pg obtain a free API Key from Alphavantage.com and save it in the .env file

 ![add erd](./ERD.drawio.png)